 Setting Permissions in the Accessibility Interface

 Permissions to access and use both Auto Captioning and Human Captioning can be set through the Accessibility interface.
-The method is the same for both.
+The method is mostly the same for both.
+Administrators can modify the Human Captioning to require approval before being captioned.

 - Click on Edit in the Auto Captioning or Human Captioning Users boxes.